Decentralized tools for neighborhood-level crisis response, coordination, and mutual aid

 CARIN, short for Community Action Response and Information Network, was a rapid-response software initiative launched in March 2020 during the early stages of the COVID-19 pandemic.

-The platform was built with WordPress, membership tools, and a custom GIS integration using OpenStreetMap.
-It allowed neighborhoods and local communities to create live, place-specific dashboards for crisis response and resource coordination.
+The platform was built with WordPress, membership tools, and a customized geographic interface using OpenStreetMap.
+It allowed neighborhoods and community groups to create place-specific dashboards for crisis response and resource coordination.

-For this work, I was awarded the Ken Gass Community Builder Award.
+For this work, I received the Ken Gass Community Builder Award.

 Role: Project leader, developer, designer